Pavan-1997/AWS_S3/README.md

 - Its a good practice create buckets in the nearest region to you or for your customers.
 ```

-The five majoor advantages of S3:
+The five major advantages of S3:

 - Availability & Durability
 - Scalability